LAlto96/nixos/docs/CONFIGURATION.md

 after 6 minutes.
 The configuration is installed to `~/.config/hypr/hypridle.conf` for each user and the service itself is enabled in `configuration.nix`.

+## Tailscale VPN

+Both hosts have `services.tailscale.enable = true` in the system configuration.
+After rebuilding, use `sudo tailscale up --auth-key=<KEY>` to authenticate the machine and join your Tailnet.
+Generate a key from the Tailscale admin console.

 ## Adding a new host